kovaxis/osu2sm/README.md

 # Getting started

-Download the latest binaries and follow the following video:
+Download the [latest binaries](https://github.com/negamartin/osu2sm/releases) and follow the following video:

 [![osu2sm demo](https://img.youtube.com/vi/l1YLVsiuXZ8/0.jpg)](https://www.youtube.com/watch?v=l1YLVsiuXZ8)

+If there are no prebuilt binaries for your platform, you will have to install the Rust toolchain and compile it yourself by running `cargo build --release` on the command line.
+Sorry for the inconvenience.

 # In-place conversion